tioneb22/swtt/README.md

 # Swim With The Tide (swtt)
 ## Summary
 Swim With The Tide is a simple python script that decrements the ppm on your channels when they're inactive for a given period of time.

+Operations Summary:
-It uses SQLite3 to keep track of forwarding and channel infomation.
-The database file is ```swtt.db``` in the /home/swtt/swtt directory.
+1. It uses SQLite3 to keep track of forwarding and channel infomation.
+2. The SQLite3 database file is ```swtt.db``` in the /home/swtt/swtt directory.
-Deleting the swtt.db file will reset all channel PPM's to the specified starting value (--starting_ppm).
+3. Deleting swtt.db will reset all channel PPM's to the specified starting value (--starting_ppm).
+4. By default, the max HTLC size will be 99% of local balance (This could be optional parameter in future release)
+5. By default, the base fee is set to 0, zero base fee is important for an optimized LN: https://youtu.be/WoVPkmT3gjY?t=2220
+6. The current state of all channels is saved in the CSV swtt_current_channel_info.csv.

 Manual run example: ```swtt.py -s 100 -t 1d -d 10 -m 5```